alex-weej/es-symbol-template-tag/README.md

-# es-symbol-template-tag
+# Symbol.templateTag

-ECMAScript Symbol.templateTag proposal
+This is a stage 0, "strawman" proposal.